The Board supports the provision of alternative programs within the Division as an educational choice for students and parents.

 As defined in the Education Act, an alternative program is an educational program that emphasizes a particular language, culture, religion or subject matter, or uses a particular teaching philosophy; but that is not a special education program.

-Alternative programs in the Division currently consist of French Immersion, Ukrainian Bilingual, Alternative Christian, Logos Christian, Advanced Placement, International Baccalaureate, and Outreach.
+Alternative programs in the Division currently include French Immersion, Ukrainian Bilingual, Alternative Christian, Logos Christian, Advanced Placement, International Baccalaureate, and Outreach.

 - Alternative programs shall: